Acebond/acebond.github.io/posts/2020-05-18-capturing-and-relaying-ntlm-authentication-methods-and-techniques.markdown

+---
-# Capturing and Relaying NTLM Authentication: Methods and Techniques
+title: "Capturing and Relaying NTLM Authentication: Methods and Techniques"
+---

 This blog post will provide an overview of the methods available to force NTLM authentication to a rogue server, and capture or relay the credential material.
 These attacks can be leveraged to escalate privileges within an Active Directory domain environment.
 I like to look at these attacks as having 3 stages which are: